Physiological Role

 Alcohol.
 Regular alcohol consumption decreases intestinal folate absorption and accelerates urinary excretion.
 This effect is dose-dependent and represents one of the most common factors behind low folate status.

 Medications.
 Certain medications can interfere with folate metabolism, notably methotrexate, some anticonvulsants, and oral contraceptives.
-It is useful to report any ongoing medication when interpreting results.

 In the Singular Formula